universal-ctags/citre/README.md

 - [Developer Manual](docs/developer-manual/toc.md)
 - [Wiki](https://github.com/universal-ctags/citre/wiki)

+Note that the user manual doesn't cover all aspects of Citre.
+To learn more, use `M-x customize-group` to see all customizable options of Citre, and `M-x describe-command` to know all commands of Citre.

 ## FAQ

 - Q: How to use Citre over TRAMP?

   A: I don't have a remote machine to test, so I can't guarantee Citre will work over TRAMP.
-But for now, tags and global backends seem to work over TRAMP if you've installed required executables (readtags, global) on the remote machine.
+But I've written the code with TRAMP in mind, and for now, tags and global backends seem to work over TRAMP if you've installed required executables (readtags, global) on the remote machine.
 If anything goes wrong, it shouldn't be hard to fix.

   For eglot backend, I've not tried.
 I think you need to make eglot works over TRAMP, and the eglot backend will just work.